steveklabnik/jujutsu-tutorial/src/real-world-workflows/splitting-changes.md

 The docs went into the first change, and everything else stayed in the second.
-The second still has the old description, "two unrelated things at once", which is now a lie — so `jj describe` it into something honest. `jj` can split your change for you but it can't know what the halves should be called.
+The second still has the old description, "two unrelated things at once", which isn't accurate any more.
+We should use `jj describe` to give it a better name.
+`jj` can split the change for us, but it can't know what the two parts mean.

 One detail worth noticing: the *selected* part kept the original change ID, `ynplyknw`, and the remainder got a fresh one.
 The part you pull out is treated